tdegeus/GooseEYE/docs/python_install.rst

 .. warning::

-    This package benefit from *xsimd* optimisation, as it is not compiled on your hardware.
+    This package does not benefit from *xsimd* optimisation, as it is not compiled on your hardware.
 Therefore compiling by hand is recommended.

 From source
 ^^^^^^^^^^^